kserve/kserve/docs/samples/v1beta1/transformer/feast/README.md

 # Predict on an InferenceService with transformer using Feast online feature store
 Transformer is an `InferenceService` component which does pre/post processing alongside with model inference.
 In this example, instead of typical input transformation of raw data to tensors, we demonstrate a use case of online feature augmentation as part of preprocessing.
-We use a Feast `Transformer` to gather online features, run inference with a `SKLearn` predictor, and leave post processing as pass-through.
+We use a [Feast](https://github.com/feast-dev/feast) `Transformer` to gather online features, run inference with a `SKLearn` predictor, and leave post processing as pass-through.

 ## Setup

 1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kubeflow/kfserving/#install-kfserving).
 2. Your cluster's Istio Ingress gateway must be [network accessible](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
-3. Your Feast online store is populated with driver data and network accessible.
+3. Your Feast online store is populated with driver [data](https://github.com/tedhtchang/populate_feast_online_store/blob/main/driver_stats.parquet), instructions available [here](https://github.com/tedhtchang/populate_feast_online_store), and network accessible.

 ## Build Transformer image
 `KFServing.KFModel` base class mainly defines three handlers `preprocess`, `predict` and `postprocess`, these handlers are executed